ipswichmakerspace/TractorBot/README.md

 # TractorBot 2014
-Code and hardware files for TractorBot, the winner of the 2014 Robot Wars competition run by the CamJam team in Cambridge.
+Code and hardware files for TractorBot, the winner of the 2014 [PiWars](http://piwars.org) competition run by the CamJam team in Cambridge.
 The code, schematics and hardware files provided are exactly as the robot ran on the day of the 2014 competition.
 There is certainly room for improvement, and we expect this to be used as a solid base to start from, rather than a finished polished product.
 It worked for us, but your mileage may vary.

 If you have any questions please use our [forums](http://forums.ipswichmakerspace.com)